sjTheSahilJoseph/.dotfiles/README.md

   - Blue Default Color.
   - Show scrollbar always.
   - Show file extensions and show hidden stuff.
-  - No pinned items in file explorer.
+  - No pinned items in Quick Access file explorer, except (sjthe, .dotfiles, projects).
   - All Windows Width Height Size based on Wallpaper Structure but fixed according to that.
   - Only Emacs in maximized.
   - Alt + Tab to switch programs.